Sally's Real Life

 Fill the pot with water -- my IP holds a gallon and that is a good amount of water for one* bird -- and add a Tbsp. of vinegar.
 Let sit for 30 minutes so the vinegar can do its magic, leeching the minerals out of the bones.

-• SALTY SOUP And I don't add salt yet because, as you cook the broth, any salt will "magnify" and by the time you've got soup, the broth can be pretty salty.
+SALTY SOUP Don't add salt yet because, as you cook the broth, any salt will "magnify" and by the time you've got soup, the broth can be pretty salty.
 So I only salt the bowl of food I'm going to eat.

-• OTHER SPICES I don't add other spices to the broth-making so the broth is "plain"... that way I can use it to for a wide variety of cooking projects.
+OTHER SPICES I don't add other spices to the broth so it’s "plain"... that way I can use it to for a wide variety of cooking projects.
 I can make a flavored soup -- like curry -- if I've a mind to.
 Or use the broth to cook rice or quinoa or pasta without adding any other flavors.
 Or have a cup of plain bone broth -- delicious!!!

 Next Step for Bone Broth